Skip to main content

 • Vitamin B‑12, recommended dose 300 – 600 mcg

-• Vitamin C: The Vitamin C in supplements is ascorbic acid that is made from plant sources and is bioidentical to the ascorbate molecule made in the liver of mammals.
-The recommended dose is 1,500 mg. to 2,200 mg.
+• Vitamin C: The Vitamin C in a supplement is ascorbic acid, made from plant sources.
+It is bioidentical to the ascorbate molecule, made in the liver of mammals.
+The recommended dose is 1,500 mg to 2,200 mg.

-It is important to note that some of the low potency multi-vitamin tablets or capsules contain fillers that may trigger allergic reactions.
+It is important to note that some of the low potency multi-vitamin tablets or capsules contain fillers, that may trigger allergic reactions.
 With a high-potency vitamin, fillers are rarely used.
-If they are needed, the responsible supplement manufacturer will use Dicalcium Phosphate which is a hypo-allergenic option.
+If they are needed, the responsible supplement manufacturer will use Dicalcium Phosphate, a hypo-allergenic option.

 RTRE, the #1 Arterial Cleansing Formula

-Over the years Vitamost Solutions has experienced great customer loyalty, and much of that is due to the fact that we have always maintained a primary focused on ensuring that our products delivering results.
+Over the years, ROWLAND FORMULAS™, has experienced great customer loyalty.
+Much of that is due to the fact that they have always maintained a primary focus on ensuring that their products deliver results.